vduong421/152_mini_python_compiler/Description.md

     compile_and_run(ERROR_DEMO, "Error Demo: Syntax Errors")
 ```

-**Limitations** (you describe in bullets on slide, not in code):
+**Limitations** (we describe in bullets on a slide, not in code):

-- Only a **subset of Python** (assignments, if/else, while, print, ints).
+- Only a **subset of Python** (assignments, if/else, while, print, integers).
 - No functions, lists, dictionaries, or advanced types.
-- Assembly is a simple **custom stack machine**, not real CPU ISA.
+- Assembly is a simple **custom stack machine**, not a real CPU ISA.
 - No advanced optimizations (only straightforward code generation).

 ---

-Use this `description.md` as your **cheat sheet**:
-Each section = one or more slides, and each code block = a snippet you can screenshot or paste into your presentation.